iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

-  For example, suppose you create a Git commit with hyper-parameter changes for running a new experiment, and your training CI job creates a new Git commit with the experiment results.
-You may want to hide the first commit and only display the second commit, which has the new values for the hyper-parameters as well as experiment results (metrics).
+  For example, suppose you create a Git commit with hyper-parameter changes for running a new experiment, and your training CI job creates a new Git commit with the experiment results (metrics and plots).
+You may want to hide the first commit and only display the second commit, which has the new values for the hyper-parameters as well as experiment results.
 For this, you can use the string `[skip studio]` in the commit message of the first commit.

-- **Hide commits and branches manually:** You can selectively hide commits and branches.
-This can be useful if there are commits that do not add much value in your project.
+- **Hide commits and branches manually:** This can be useful if there are commits that do not add much value in your project.
 To hide a commit or branch, click on the 3-dot menu next to the commit or branch name and click on `Hide commit` or `Hide branch`.
 - **Unhide commits:** You can unhide commits as needed, so that you don't lose any experimentation history.
 To display all hidden commits, click on the `Show hidden commits` toggle (refer [the above gif](#display-preferences)).